Visibility to-do list

 No matter on which platform you create your profile page, always make sure that your page is up to date.
 In this way you not only show your most recent output, but you also share important articles from a later date.

 The platforms listed below are only a selection.
 There are others which may be of importance to you or your discipline.
+Please note that one profile page that is regularly updated is often more effective than having several profile pages which are not kept up-to-date.

-Step 3: Join academic social networks
+Join academic social networks

 When choosing a platform you may take several things into account.
 For instance: is the network organised on a profit-making basis or how easy is it to transfer your details to another network?
 We recommend you to find out the position of the network, where exactly is the network active?